graphdr/formatdown/README.md

 [![Lifecycle](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-Provides a small set of tools for formatting tasks when writing documents in R Markdown or Quarto Markdown.
-Works with outputs in html, pdf, and docx (and possibly others).
+Provides a small set of tools for formatting tasks when creating documents in ‘rmarkdown’ or ‘quarto’.
+Convert the elements of a numerical vector to character strings in which the numbers are formatted using powers-of-ten notation in scientific or engineering form and delimited for rendering as inline equations.

 ## Usage